wailamw/mast30034_2021_s2_assignment_1-wailamw/README.md

 # Directory
 - `code`:
-    - Assignment 1: Run the whole notebook from top to bottom.
+    - Assignment 1: Run the whole notebook from top to bottom, in order.
 - `plots`: Contains all the output figures.